Axtiive/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This project is a static coffee shop website built using HTML and CSS.
+It uses semantic HTML5 structure, flexbox for layout, and custom styling with a block-based CSS methodology.

 ## Project features